fetchisepic/EmpowerReborn/README.md

-# Empowere Reborn
+# Empower Reborn
-Made for teachers who want the Empowere gradebook back (idea by my mom)
+Made for teachers who want the Empower gradebook back (idea by my mom)